What is Pulmonary Rehabilitation (PR)?

 Our work on PR

-Respiratory disease has been identified as clinical priority within the NHS Long Term Plan which sets out the ambitions for the NHS over the next 10 years.
-Expansion of PR services is one of the key commitments of the Plan and as part of the cardiovascular disease and respiratory programme.
+Respiratory disease has been identified as a clinical priority within the NHS Long Term Plan, which sets out the ambitions for the NHS over the next 10 years.
+Expansion of PR services is one of the key commitments of the Plan and the cardiovascular disease and respiratory programme.
 NHS England aims to increase the number of people referred to PR and those who complete PR programmes, particularly amongst those groups who are less likely to access this service.

 The National COPD Audit Programme in 2017 identified 195 separate PR services, delivered by 158 different provider organisations in place across England.
 The majority of services are provided by NHS trusts and health boards, but providers also included charities, community interest companies and private providers.

-NICE has published quality statements which set out what good PR should look like.
-They relate to people with stable COPD and exercise limitation due to breathlessness and those admitted to hospital for an acute exacerbation of COPD.
+NICE has published quality statements related to people with stable COPD and exercise limitation due to breathlessness and those admitted to hospital for an acute exacerbation of COPD.

-PR services are encouraged to participate in the National Asthma and COPD Audit Programme (NACAP). which involves the time-limited data collection relating to service provision and delivery of PR services for COPD in England and Wales.
+PR services are encouraged to participate in the National Respiratory Audit Programme (NRAP) which involves data collection relating to service provision and delivery of PR services for COPD in England and Wales.
 We are working to extend the scope of data collection to other lung conditions.
-PR Services can also join the Pulmonary Rehabilitation Services Accreditation Scheme (PRSAS) .
-The aim of the scheme is to improve the quality of pulmonary rehabilitation services throughout the UK leading to accreditation.
-The scheme is run by the Royal College of Physicians and runs in collaboration with the NACAP.
+PR Services can also join the Pulmonary Rehabilitation Services Accreditation Scheme (PRSAS).
+The aim of the scheme is to improve the quality of pulmonary rehabilitation services throughout the UK through the process of accreditation.
+The scheme is run by the Royal College of Physicians and runs in collaboration with NRAP.